A simple recipe for canning tomato salsa - easy to follow step by step instructions, even if you are a newbie canner!

 - 1 ¼ teaspoons coarsely ground black pepper

-- 1 ¼ tablespoons canning or pickling salt
+- 1 ¼ tablespoons canning or pickling salt (not iodised)

-- 3 Tablespoons cup chopped fresh coriander
+- 3 Tablespoons chopped fresh coriander

 - 2 Tablespoons sugar (optional, depending on sweetness of tomatoes)